77% of online shopping carts are abandoned. That’s more than three-quarters. It’s 6 slices of an 8-slice pizza.

 - Barriers to checkout

 Abandoned cart emails are a super effective way to improve cart recovery and sales.
 Research from Moosend shows that abandoned cart emails have an average open rate of 43%.
-Average clickthrough rate is 21%.
+The average clickthrough rate is 21%.
 Half of those people make a purchase.

 That means that a single abandoned cart email could convert 10% of the people it’s sent to into customers.